Skip to main content

 Practical takeaway

 Price matters too.
-Color Bar Manager starts at $15 a week or $47 a month, so for many salons it is the much cheaper option to get started with compared with Vish.
+Color Bar Manager starts at $15 a week or $47 a month, which gives many salons a lower-risk way to start improving colour visibility and charging decisions.

 Choose Color Bar Manager if

-• You want insight into color margin quickly.
+• You want useful colour margin insight quickly.

 • Your salon is busy and team adoption will improve over time, not overnight.